RalucaGeorgescu/computer-vision-hw1/README.md

 <b>Code and Data</b>

-The code is written using Matlab and test images have been used under Creative Commons license.
+The code is written using Matlab and can be found in the apples.m script file.
+Test images have been used under Creative Commons license.